The moment I stepped past the reception—

 Used.

-I moved toward another machine.
+I moved to another machine.

 Understanding.

-Each movement felt—
+Each movement smoother than before.

 But improving.

-Time passed without me noticing.
+Without me noticing.

 I stopped.